-Water was mainly used in offices and construction sites.
-Similar to energy consumption, the Group's water consumption depends heavily on the quantity and nature of its construction projects; therefore the fluctuation of water consumption may not fully reflect the Group's effort in water saving.
+The Group's water consumption is mainly from offices and construction sites.
+Similar to energy consumption, the Group's water consumption depends heavily on the quantity and nature of its projects; therefore the fluctuation of water consumption may not fully reflect the Group's effort in water saving.
 Yet, the Group is committed to saving water resources.
-During the Financial Year, the Group has set a target of reducing total water consumption intensity (m3/thousand RM revenue) by 2025 compared to 2022.
+In 2022, the Group has set a target of reducing total water consumption intensity (m3/ thousand RM revenue) by 2025 compared to 2022 (2022: 0.04 m3/thousand RM revenue).
 To achieve the target, the Group actively promotes the importance of water conservation to its employees.
-Apart from posting reminders next to water taps, the Group also regularly inspects water taps to prevent leakage.
+Apart from posting reminders next to water taps and on the notice board, the Group also regularly inspects water taps to prevent leakage.
+Project manager onsite will monitor and investigate the water usage of the project to prevent abnormal water usage.

-During the Financial Year, the Group's water consumption intensity decreased significantly compared to 2022, mainly due to the increase in the Group's revenue derived from the Group's oil trading business in 2022, which led to an increase in the intensity base.
+During the Financial Year, the Group's water consumption intensity increased significantly compared to 2022, mainly due to the decrease in the Group's revenue in 2023, which led to decrease in intensity base.
+The Group will continue to monitor its water consumption and implement relevant measures, reduce its water consumption intensity progressively and aim to achieve the target of reducing the total water consumption intensity by 2025.